azman4/bestbuy-api-tests/README.md

 ## Installation

 The installation section details steps that need to be taken in order to properly install the application.
-Prequisite:
-a.
-Best APIs are up and running on your local server.
-b.
-Using Terminal -> Go to the e2e folder from the main folder -> comman = cd e2e.

 1. Installation step 1